Mark’s Deli and Coffee House brings a taste of the Big Apple to the upscale confines of Palermo Soho.

 The refreshing selection of bread at Mark’s includes normally scarce options such as whole wheat and rye and cheese or black olive baguettes.

-The U.S.-style business model is so well emulated here that one might suspect that Mark’s Deli is a foreign-owned enterprise, but it is the brainchild of Argentine, Marcos Mantecón who brazenly opened up the cafe in 2002, shortly after Argentina’s devastating economic crisis.
+The U.S.-style business model is so well emulated here that one might suspect that Mark’s Deli is a foreign-owned enterprise —and not just for the name— but it is the brainchild of Argentine, Marcos Mantecón who opened up the cafe in 2002, shortly after Argentina’s devastating economic crisis.

 Although Mark’s may seem on the pricey side for residents (and only accepts cash) the deli is fresh, the portions are generous and in straight-forward New York style, there’s no service charge.